 - Do you work with a professional home stager or real estate photographer?

 - Do you have any tips to help me raise my home’s curb appeal?

-- How long will it take to sell my home based on the current market trends?
+- How long do you expect it will take to sell my home based on current market trends?